seek-oss/braid-design-system/.changeset/red-places-study.md

 **Actions:** Ensure full width on mobile

-Ensure that the children of an `Action` component are always full width on mobile, including within a centered flex container.
+Ensure that the children of an `Action` component are always full width on mobile, including within a centred flex container.